sb-mig/sb-mig/README.md

 Basically you should be able to add anything mentioned here: https://www.storyblok.com/docs/api/management#core-resources/components/components for your component. (with exception to `component_group_uuid`, you insert `component_group_name` and `sb-mig` will resolve `uuid` automagically).

-You can also add `tabs` to your component schema (which is not documentet in above storyblok documenation):
+You can also add `tabs` to your component schema (which is not documented in above storyblok documenation):

 ```
 ...